 The data layer, containing the results of consistently applying a series of rules for mapping from data variables to aesthetic forms.
 In order to be a data visualisation, a graphic must contain at least one data layer, and at its most minimal a data visualisation can contain nothing but the data layer.
 The grammatical elements listed earlier that data layers are made up of tends to include geometries, aesthetics and facets.

-The annotation layer, containing, well, everything else.
+The annotation layer, containingeverything else.
 The annotation layer can be what makes an otherwise generic graph stand out, for better or for worse.
 The annotation layer actively discusses and describes the data within the same frame within which it is being presented.
-Think of the annotation layer as providing, in print, the added value (and value judgements) that you would provide an audience if presenting the visualisation in person.
+Think of the annotation layer as providing, in print, the added value (and value judgements) that you would provide to an audience if presenting the visualisation in person.
 Just as you might want to direct the audience’s attention to a particular point or line with a laser pointer, so you might want to add an arrow and some additional text to discuss the data within the visualisation itself.

 The Three Hats of Data Visualisation